Hi, I’m Joe.

 For the last 13 years I’ve been using words to help small and medium size charities and social enterprises win grants and contracts.
 I wrote my first bid in 2004 (it succeeded) and I haven’t looked back since.

 And for the last 7 years I’ve also been blending words with tech to create more scalable social impact.
-I’m ex-founder of the multi-award winning MOMO app for children in care and author of 73 articles at Innovation Labs.
+I’m ex-founder of the multi-award winning Mind Of My Own app for children in care, author of 73 Tech for Good articles at Innovation Labs and 35 at the Tech for Good Hub.
 So I know what it takes to make tech for good projects successful and sustainable.

 That track record is rooted in my ability to tell engaging stories and craft winning proposals.
 To make words work.